What is UGC? 7 brands show you the meaning of user-generated content

 UGC in music: Festival Republic

-If you go to a gig, you will see a lot of phones capturing the moment – people all around you take images and videos to share with friends.
+If you go to a gig, you will see many phones capturing the moment—people all around you take images and videos to share with friends.

 Shooting a UGC video on a concert

 Bands, artists, and music festivals also love to show that shared UGC content.
-Festival Republic, a company organising many of the UK’s most popular festivals, shows UGC on digital screens.
-A custom design Slideshow for each event makes sure music fans don’t forget to use the branded hashtag.
+Festival Republic, a company organizing many of the UK’s most popular festivals, shows UGC on digital screens.
+A custom design Slideshow for each event ensures music fans don’t forget to use the branded hashtag.

 A UGC slideshow for an event